jastack/meadium/README.md

 ### Comments

   A user can comment on any story, as long as that user is logged in.
-Comments are stored in the database and associated with each user through a join table.
+Comments are stored in the database with a column for for `story_id`, a column for `user_id`, and a `body` column for the actual comment.

 ### Likes